NMAK16008U Experimental Mathematics (XM)

 - Exam registration requirements

-Two assignments must be handed in and approved before the student can participate in the oral exam.
-The oral exam is based on the content of the last assignment.
+Two assignments must be handed in.
+The first assignment is individual and must be approved before the student can participate in the oral exam.
+The second assignment forms the basis for the oral exam.

 - Only certain aids allowed

-At the oral exam the student may only bring his or her final project, possibly annotated and/or prepared for presentation.
+At the oral exam it is only allowed to bring the second assignment, possibly annotated and/or prepared for presentation.

 - Marking scale